chaburkland/braiNIX/docs/README.md

   ASCII characters to words as small as 3 bits, if desired.

 - `Y` is the loop depth of the final build.
 The runtime environment must support at least this many nested loops to successfully boot braiNIX.
-More are usually required for error-free execution.

-- `Z` is the memory size of the final build.
+- `Z` is the memory requirement of the final build.
 The runtime environment must have at least this many memory cells to successfully boot braiNIX.
-More are usually required for error-free execution.
+More are required for error-free execution.

 --------------------------------------------------------------------------------